AyaaMohammed/AyaaMohammed/README.md

 ### 👩‍💻 About Me

-- 💼 Full Stack Developer specializing in **JavaScript, Node.js, MongoDB, React, Angular, and ASP.NET Core**
+- 💼 I'm a Backend Developer with hands-on experience in **.NET Core Web API, .NET Core MVC, Node.js, MongoDB, SQL Server, Angular, and ASP.NET Core**
-- 🌐 I love creating intuitive frontend interfaces and building powerful backend systems
+- 🌐 I enjoy building clean and responsive frontend interfaces, and robust, scalable backend systems
-- 🧠 Currently learning **Microservices**, **Cloud Deployment (Azure & Firebase)**, and **System Design**
+- 🧠 Currently expanding my knowledge in **Microservices**, **Cloud Deployment (Azure & Firebase)**, and **System Design**
-- 💬 Ask me about **REST APIs, Authentication, Database Design, Frontend Architecture**
+- 💬 I'm always happy to talk about **RESTful APIs, Authentication, Database Design, and Frontend Architecture**
-- 📫 Reach me at **ayamohammednafed@gmail.com**
+- 📫 You can reach me anytime at **ayamohammednafed@gmail.com**

 ---

 ### 💡 My Passion

-I'm passionate about building applications that solve real-world problems.
-Whether it's designing sleek UI or architecting RESTful APIs, I enjoy working across the full stack.
+I'm passionate about building scalable applications that solve real-world problems and architecting clean, RESTful APIs.
 I'm a fast learner, a team player, and always up for a challenge!

 ---